 Note: After heading back to the pricing page I’ve discovered that they actually informed about it below the pricing table – but the text was so small that I missed it the first time I visited it.
 Overall, the prices are not bad, but the process is very confusing and misleading.

-AWH SSD Shared Hosting Offer in More Detail
+AWH SSD Shared Hosting Plans in More Detail

 For the (quite small) price, one gets a very decent setup.
 The only drawback is just 1 GB of memory, which I consider essential for running multiple apps.